Wales Exercise Medicine Symposium 2017

 815 – Registration (Tea, Coffee and light breakfast option – Sponsors display)

-1235 - Mrs Leonie Lightfoot (Coach Development Manager for England Athletics and Psychological Mentor at Chimp Management) - Women’s mental health, participation and exercise
+1255 - Mrs Leonie Lightfoot (Coach Development Manager for England Athletics and Psychological Mentor at Chimp Management) - Looking after psychological health in sport and exercise

 Afternoon Seminar Sessions: